conan-io/docs/tutorial/versioning/conflicts.rst

-Of course, the most direct and straightforward way to solve such a conflict is going to the dependencies ``conanfile.py`` and upgrading their ``requirements()`` so they point now the same version.
+Of course, the most direct and straightforward way to solve such a conflict is going to the dependencies ``conanfile.py`` and upgrading their ``requirements()`` so they point now to the same version.
 However this might not be practical in some cases, or it might be even impossible to fix the dependencies conanfiles.

 For that case, it should be the consuming ``conanfile.py`` the one that can resolve